 Set within a bluebell wood, the gardens of this Hampshire cottage had not been touched for 40 years when its new owners bought the property.
 It was overgrown and in serious need of fencing and clearing.
 Nettles had taken hold and brambles towered around fallen trees that needed removing.

 With love and care the garden has been trasnformed.
-The bluebell were carefully cultivated and an area has been set aside as a wild garden, where self-seeding plants are given free rein.
+The bluebells were carefully cultivated, and an area has been set aside as a wild garden, where self-seeding plants are given free rein.
 There is also a lovely seating area in the more formal pebble garden, enclosed in clipped buxus spheres.
-A raised fruit bed and vegetable plot offer a variety of produce, and a cottage garden billows with bee-attracting flowers and herbs.
+A raised fruit bed and vegetable plot offer a variety of grow-your-own produce, and a cottage garden billows with bee-attracting flowers and herbs.
 Find out how to plan your kitchen garden.

 7. Relaxed garden with vintage touches

 When designing her own garden, landscape architect Marian Boswall had big ideas.
 Not only did she want to capture her philosophy of working with the setting while respecting the ecology of the land, but the garden also needed to reflect the informality and comfort of her medieval cottage.
-The result is an relaxed country garden with flowing planting, meandering paths and water features.
+The result is a relaxed country garden with flowing plants, meandering paths, and water features.